Texas Personal Injury Lawyer

 In the state of Texas, the amount you may be awarded in damages can be reduced if you are shown to have partly contributed to the incident in question.
 This is known as modified comparative negligence.

 Comparative negligence means that the court assigns a degree of blame, usually expressed as a percentage (e.g., “25% fault”), to each party involved in the injury-causing incident.
 The amount awarded to the defendant is calculated according to this percentage.
 For example, if a plaintiff who suffered harm in an auto accident is determined to have sustained $100,000 worth of personal injury, but was 25% at fault for the incident, then they will be awarded only $75,000.

 However, if the plaintiff is found to be over 50% at fault for the incident, then they will be awarded nothing.
 This is what makes modified comparative negligence different from pure comparative negligence.

-When you need a personal injury attorney in Houston, TX who has years of experience with the regional court system, call Schechter, McElwee, Shaffer & Harris, L.L.P.
+When you need a Houston personal injury lawyer who has years of experience with the regional court system, call Schechter, McElwee, Shaffer & Harris, L.L.P.
 As one of the top personal injury law firms in Texas, we have helped many people win settlements and judgments for their pain and suffering.

 Get in Touch Now.
 Tell Me More About